 Capable, confident and well-informed investors are an essential part of healthy financial markets.
 Part of our role is to help investors build this capability.

+We survey consumers to understand current issues and consumer perceptions.
+Some of these surveys are conducted jointly with other agencies.
 We also test key resources with an online panel of consumers.
 Feedback helps us ensure we are clearly communicating the steps a capable investor should take when considering a specific product or activity.

 Consumer advisory network

 Our consumer advisory network helps us ensure consumer perspectives are considered and addressed in our investor capability strategy and initiatives, and in our broader regulatory activities.